pronev/canvas-coop-drawing/README.md

-App for collaborative drawing on HTML canvas.
+Sample app for collaborative drawing on HTML canvas.
+Not production ready.

 Enter Room ID.
 If Room ID exists, you will be redirected to that room, otherwise a new room will be created.